Nutritional Sciences BS - Curriculum

 NUTR-215

-Foundations of Nutrition Sciences
+Concepts of Human Nutrition

 This is an introductory course in nutritional science concepts and application to current nutrition issues.
 This course covers the study of specific nutrients and their functions, the development of dietary standards and guides and how these standards are applied throughout the lifecycle.
 Current health and nutrition problems, nutrition misinformation, chronic diseases, performance nutrition, food safety and technology, hunger and global nutrition will be discussed.
 Lecture 3 (Fall, Spring, Summer).